Scattering Diagrams from Holomorphic Discs in Log Calabi-Yau Surfaces: Introduction

-The mirror of $Y$ is a Landau-Ginzburg superpotential $W$, which is a holomorphic function on some complex manifold\footnote{In symplectic setting, it is a function on the rigid analytic variety over $\Lambda$.}, expected to capture the geometry of $Y$.
+The mirror of $(Y,D)$ is a Landau-Ginzburg superpotential $W$, which is a holomorphic function on some complex manifold\footnote{In symplectic setting, it is a function on the rigid analytic variety over $\Lambda$.}, expected to capture the geometry of $(Y,D)$.
 For instance, if $Y$ is a toric Fano manifold, then $W$ is simply the generating functions of Maslov index two discs with boundaries on the moment fibres \cite{CO}.
-For the mirror of the compactification $Y$, \cite{GHK} introduced the notion of broken lines, which are expected to be the tropicalization of Maslov index two discs with boundaries on SYZ fibres.
-Enumeration of broken lines results in the theta functions, which are well-defined global functions on the mirror of $Y \setminus D$, due to their compatibility with the wall-crossing behavior with respect to the canonical scattering diagram.
-Moreover, the spectrum of the algebra generated by the theta functions provide a partial compactification of the mirror family of $X$, which gives the mirror family of $(Y,D)$.
-On the mirror side, Pascaleff \cite{P5} constructed a non-canonical correspondence between theta functions and certain generators of $SH^0(X)$ assuming $X$ is an affine surface (or an exact 4-dimensional symplectic manifold).
+Furthermore, \cite{G9} introduced the notion of broken lines, which are expected to be the tropicalization of Maslov index two discs with boundaries on SYZ fibres.
+Later, it is further developed by Carl-Pumperla-Siebert \cite{CPS}.
+Enumeration of broken lines results in the theta functions, which are well-defined global functions on the mirror family of $(Y,D)$, due to their compatibility with the wall-crossing behavior with respect to the canonical scattering diagram.
+In particular, the spectrum of the algebra generated by the theta functions provide the mirror family of $(Y,D)$.
+On the mirror side, Pascaleff \cite{P5} constructed a non-canonical correspondence between theta functions and certain generators of $SH^0(X)$ assuming $X=Y\setminus D$ is an affine surface (or an exact 4-dimensional symplectic manifold).
 Later, Ganatra-Pomerleano \cite{GP} generalized the result to higher dimensional cases.